 3- Take a Break

 Once you notice a dip in concentration or productivity, take a break.
-The length of the break should be sufficient to allow for recovery, and after extended periods of focused work, consider taking a longer break to recharge and prevent burnout, but not so long that it disrupts the work flow.
+The length of the break should be sufficient to allow for recovery.
+After extended periods of focused work, consider taking a longer break to recharge and prevent burnout, but not so long that it disrupts the workflow.

 4- Record Your Work Sessions